bhohnco/Module-1-Journal-Reflections/Career Journal.md

 **Love: sense of connection; who are the people who matter in your life and how is love flowing to and from you and them?**

-> My wife, family, and friends.
+> My partner, family, and friends.
+We talk, check in on each-other and make sure we're doing alright with everything going on.

 **How does love currently show up in your life?
 How do you show love to others right now?
 What adjustments would you like to make in this area?**